AdobeDocs/app-builder/src/pages/getting_started/index.md

 Once you have been added to the program, you will need the following information for kicking off your development work.

 - An Adobe Experience Cloud Organization (required)
-    - An Adobe Experience Cloud Org is required if you would like to use APIs from Adobe, access Developer Console, set up a Firefly project, publish custom applications, and/or access published custom applications.
+    - An Adobe Experience Cloud Org is required if you would like to use APIs from Adobe, access Developer Console, set up a App Builder project, publish custom applications, and/or access published custom applications.
     - As an enterprise customer or partner, you should have access to an Adobe Experience Cloud Org.
 If you do not have access to an organization:
         - Customers: Please contact your account manager for access.
         - Partners: Please contact your partner manager or request sandbox access via [Adobe Solution Partner Portal](https://solutionpartners.adobe.com/home.html).